bpotato198/untitledgaemidk/README.md

 # untitledgaemidk
-UGI is a simple flying game
+UGI is a simple flying game built with C++ and Raylib Made for Windows and Linux, currently in prototype version